TuckerMoses/HackMIT/README.md

 # WebShelf
 Your virtual nook for the new era of digital media 🤩📖 WebShelf aims to link communities together one annotation at a time.
 Social first, smooth as Twitter, and seamlessly integrated into knowledge management tools.
 WebShelf is your personal file system for web content with the functionality of modern social media.
+With convenient webpage highlights and annotations, communal features such as public-facing libraries, a personalized feed (likes, comments, shares), and an ML ConnectBot that uses your historical preferences to automatically spark relevant conversations between users, our platform will usher in a new medium for connectivity.

 ### Demos